CREATING HEALTHY COMMUNITIES

 One of the greatest successes of a tobacco-free public space in 2016 was the creation of the tobacco-free ordinance in Duncan Plaza.
-Massillon's community events at Duncan Plaza are now be able to be enjoyed without the presence of tobacco!
+Massillon's community events at Duncan Plaza are now able to be enjoyed without the presence of tobacco!
 Additional tobacco-free spaces and policies that were implemented include: the Massillon farmers' market, an outdoor learning space at Lighthouse Ministries, and StarkFresh farmers' market.

 Community Gardens Grant | 2013 - 2015